WOW: Women's Older Wisdom

 “Wind,” ink on paper, 2022

 Sarah experiences a sacred dimension in art: “I haven’t found a religion that resonates with me, but there is a (sacred) force represented by art.”
-Josefina echoes this sentiment when she describes art as an “opening.”
+Josefine echoes this sentiment when she describes art as an “opening.”

 Maybe this is the essence of why art matters.
 It opens us up, moving us into the mystical realm.
 It takes us to a place where words don’t matter.
 Without the visual arts, life would ring hollow.